This post first appeared on VICE Canada

 A good morning is when there's coffee.
 There's never coffee.

 Tree planting is a perennial source of revenue for indebted university students who generally care about the environment, or at least like living in it for months on end.
 The reforestation industry has existed in Canada since the early 1970s when Dirk Brinkman, the founder of Brinkman & Associates Reforestation Ltd., won his first contract in British Columbia.
-Since then, tree planting has evolved into a multi-million-dollar industry that in some cases is as effective at buying public relations points as it is at doing legitimate ecological restoration.
-Many contracts today are plagued with unfair wages, horrendous working and living conditions, falsely reported hours for employment insurance, and the expectation from employers to do unpaid work.
+Since then, tree planting has evolved into a multimillion-dollar industry that in some cases is as effective at buying public relations points as it is at doing legitimate ecological restoration.
+Many contracts today are plagued with unfair wages, horrendous working and living conditions, falsely reported hours for employment insurance, and the expectation that employees perform unpaid work.
 Luckily for me, my season at Suncor wasn't like that.

 My job as a tree deliverer is to bring trees to the planters when they need them.
-We leave each morning with our pickup trucks and quads intending to find blocks (clear-cuts) sometimes so overgrown they no longer exist.
+We leave each morning with our pickup trucks and quads intending to find blocks (clearcuts) that are sometimes so overgrown they no longer exist.
 Our equipment consists of inkjet-printed "shape maps" that completely bleed out in the rain, broken 4x4 ATVs or 8x8 Argos, and often-broken trucks.
-Try finding a clear-cut inside a vast system of forests using only a piece of paper with an inkblot printed on its centre for navigation and an overheating Argo that will only reverse and has no steering.
+Try finding a clearcut inside a vast system of forests using only a piece of paper with an inkblot printed on its center for navigation and an overheating Argo that will only reverse and has no steering.
 It's impossible.

 Last season, however, my main contract (beginning around June) was based just outside Fort McMurray, across the Athabasca River from Suncor's base plant—the North Steepbank Mine.
 Unlike normal tree-planting schedules, reclamation contractors on Suncor sites aren't allowed to stay past 5 PM or start before 7 AM.
-This is good for a "day-rater" like myself who gets paid a fixed day rate no matter how many hours I work.
+This is good for a "day rater" like myself who gets paid a fixed amount per day no matter how many hours I work.

-Despite the whole "Fort Mac looks like a 21st century Hiroshima thing," lots of tree planting happens in Alberta's tar sands, and relative to other planting operations, it's really well managed.
+Despite the whole "Fort Mac looks like a 21st century Hiroshima thing," lots of tree planting happens in Alberta's tarsands, and relative to other planting operations, it's really well managed.
 Yet the disparity between "disturbed" land and certified "reclaimed" land remains high.
-And despite the relative improvements in labour protections for tar sands planters, tree planting is still one of the few non-unionized trades in the oil patch.
+And despite the relative improvements in labor protections for tarsands planters, tree planting is still one of the few non-unionized trades in the oil patch.

 A couple weeks before leaving our spring contract in Green Lake, Saskatchewan, we got word that Suncor's head office was ordering our camp to stay at Borealis Lodge, the largest of Suncor's work camps.
 I had never seen a work camp before, let alone lived in one.
 Borealis is a three-floor, dormitory-style camp with rooms that have all you need: a bed and a desk.
 There was no WiFi but there was cable—although you had to bring your own TV.
 The camp is dry, meaning no liquor, beer, or spirits of any kind, and if you know anything about tree-planting culture you know that intoxication is pretty central to the practice—so much so that it deserves its own bullet in the employee handbook under Standard Operating Procedures.